Vice Dean of Academic Affairs

 Dr. Taylor’s clinical research focused on cardiovascular disease in underrepresented minorities and disease in women, as well as the “knowledge gap” in diverse communities, determining how well women in different ethnic and racial groups understand their risk for cardiovascular disease.

-As Senior Vice President for Faculty Affairs and Career Development for CUIMC, Dr. Taylor supports faculty recruitment, appointment and promotion processes, professional development and conflict of interest programs for faculty and trainees at the four health sciences schools at the Columbia University Irving Medical Center.
+As Senior Vice President for Faculty Affairs and Career Development for CUIMC, Dr. Taylor supports faculty recruitment, appointment and promotion processes, and professional development and conflict of interest programs for faculty and trainees at the four health sciences schools.
 Dr. Taylor’s key initiatives include the reorganization of faculty academic tracks, the creation of the Virginia Kneeland Frantz Society for Women Faculty at the College of Physicians & Surgeons, management of Conflict of Interest and appointment and promotion processes.

-To contact Dr. Taylor, please email her Executive Assistant at: firstname.lastname@example.org.
+To contact Dr. Taylor, please email her Executive Assistant Jennifer Tsai at: email@example.com.